woodrush/lambda-8cc/details.md

 make lambda-8cc.lam
 ```

-The build flow is approximately as follows:

-- In the ELVM submodule
-- Build 8cc and elc in ELVM
-- Build `build/8cc.c` and `build/elc.c`

 ## Self-Hosting Test
+When running `make lambda-8cc.lam`, the source files `build/8cc.c` and `build/elc.c` are created.
+These are the files that are used to create `build/8cc.lam` and `build/elc.lam` which are linked to create `lambda-8cc.lam`.
+Since the files `build/8cc.c` and `build/elc.c` are compilable by the x86-64 versions of 8cc and elc,
+which is lambda-8cc itself, lambda-8cc.lam should be able to compile these C sources as well.

-The following Make rule runs the self-hosting test for lambda-8cc:
+The following Make rule does this exact thing:

 ```sh
 make test-self-host